yWorks/yfiles-graph-for-create-llama/README.md

 ## Getting Started

 Before beginning the project, ensure you add your agent specifications to a .env file located in the backend folder.
+Alternatively, you can modify the `.env_template` file located in the backend.
+To use this template, simply add your OpenAI key and uncomment the line marked with a `TODO`.
+Once you've made the edit, rename the file by removing the
+`_template part`, leaving it as `.env`.

 First, startup the backend as described in the [backend README](./backend/README.md).